talon-one/talon_go/docs/LoyaltyProgramBalance.md

 SetCurrentBalance gets a reference to the given float32 and assigns it to the CurrentBalance field.

-### GetPendingBalance

-`func (o *LoyaltyProgramBalance) GetPendingBalance() float32`

-GetPendingBalance returns the PendingBalance field if non-nil, zero value otherwise.

-### GetPendingBalanceOk

-`func (o *LoyaltyProgramBalance) GetPendingBalanceOk() (float32, bool)`

-GetPendingBalanceOk returns a tuple with the PendingBalance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasPendingBalance

-`func (o *LoyaltyProgramBalance) HasPendingBalance() bool`

-HasPendingBalance returns a boolean if a field has been set.

-### SetPendingBalance

-`func (o *LoyaltyProgramBalance) SetPendingBalance(v float32)`

-SetPendingBalance gets a reference to the given float32 and assigns it to the PendingBalance field.

 ### GetExpiredBalance

 `func (o *LoyaltyProgramBalance) GetExpiredBalance() float32`